rl-institut/rli_template_r/CONTRIBUTING.md

 This outlines how to propose a change to [PROJECT NAME HERE].

-## Downloading data

-You can download the latest data necessary to run this analysis directly from Github using the piggyback package as described in the datadown.R script in the R folder.

 ## Getting started (within RLI)

 -   Please create a new branch with your own github username.
 If you haven't done this before, we recommend running `usethis::pr_init("yourusername")`, replacing the text in quotation marks with your username.